-Ten (10) multiple choice questions (1 mark for each answer - Total 10 marks) Two (2) Case Study multiple choice questions (10 marks for each case - Total 20 marks)
+Ten (10) multiple choice questions (1 mark for each answer - Total 10 marks)

+Two (2) Case Study multiple choice questions (10 marks for each case - Total 20 marks)

 You must achieve a passing grade of 50% in each section or rewrite the failed section(s) at a subsequent exam session.
 There is no limit on the number of rewrites but after 3 attempts the Registrar will review the member's situation to determine the reasons for failing in an effort to assist.
+Where a language barrier has been found, we have held exam interviews with members to gauge their level of competence of the exam material.

 Technical Exams may be written by members who have been assigned one or more subject competencies in order to achieve certification instead of taking courses through various community colleges, institutions or through online learning.
 A guide will be prepared, if not already available, listing the study texts required.
 Once the member is ready to write the exam, a date, time and location will be arranged.
 The complete process including preparation of study guide, candidate study time and then writing of the exam should take no more than 12 months to complete.
 This timeframe will be shorter if an exam is already available in the subject competency required.
 The format of the exam is subject dependent and could be a combination of short answer, essay, and multiple choice, and may include the need for drawings, calculations, etc. The passing mark for a technical exam is 55%.
 Any exam, which fails to achieve 55%, will be reread automatically by the examiner.
 Candidates who achieve a mark between 48% and 54% on an IETO technical exam may apply to the Registrar to write a supplemental exam in the same subject.
 The supplemental exam will be based on the same material as the original exam.
 Application must be made within 30 days of issuance of the exam results.
 Candidates who are ineligible for a supplemental exam may apply to write an exam in the same subject at a future exam session and apply through the regular application.
-There is no limit on the number of rewrites but excessive failure will result in the Registrar investigating the situation.
+There is no limit on the number of rewrites but excessive failure will result in investigation by the Registrar.